FotisDionisopoulos/Search-Algorithms/README.md

 Search Algorithms
-Load CSV data using C++ programming.
+Loading of CSV data using C++ programming.
 Binary and linear search implemented.

-Also, AVL and digital tree were implemented.
+Also, AVL tree was implemented.